USEPA/EPA_OMEGA_Model/doc/source/6_developer_guide.rst

 After downloading the source code (via ``.zip`` file or cloning the repository), it is necessary to install Python and various required Python packages.

+.. sidebar:: Which Python Version Should I Use?

+    OMEGA will work with versions at or above 3.7.1, however, some packages may not be readily available for versions at or above 3.9 and might require downloading a compiler (Visual Studio, for example) or disabling certain features.

+    For example, at the time of this writing, the ``netifaces`` package used with ``dispy`` requires building from source on Windows when used with Python >= 3.9.
+The ``pip`` install process may not complete if it finds a package it cannot download and cannot build from source, in which case other packages may fail to install even though they are readily available.
+The workarounds would be to disable the requirement (comment it out in the requirements file), switch to a compatible version of Python, or download the compiler and attempt to compile from source.

+    **The currently recommended Python version is** `Python 3.8.10 <https://python.org/downloads/release/python-3810/>`_ **.**

 Python
 ++++++